apache/www-site/content/foundation/how-it-works.md

 To reduce friction and allow diversity to emerge, rather than forcing a monoculture from the top, the ASF designates the projects as the central decision-making organizations of the Apache world.
-Each project ahs authority over development of its software, and has a great deal of latitude in designing its own technical charter and its own governing rules.
+Each project has authority over development of its software, and has a great deal of latitude in designing its own technical charter and its own governing rules.